Classes / Enrollment

 Both cohorts cover the same material with the same instructor — Amanda Williams teaches every class herself.
 Start in August and you'll wrap up in November, trained and looking for work before the holidays hit full swing.

-Saturday is the hands-on block — instruments, charting, chairside practice.
-It's the part students say goes fastest, and it's where skills actually get drilled.
-Whichever cohort you pick, guard those four hours.
+Instruments, charting, chairside practice — it's the part students say goes fastest, and it's where skills actually get drilled.
+Whichever cohort you pick, guard those hours on your calendar.

 Can't wait until August?
 Start online today